frkl/SOBERT-XVQA-demo/README.md

 - Docker with GPU capabilities is required to build and run the docker image.
 - The compiled docker will take about 20GB of disk space.
 - GPU with >20GB of GRAM is required to run this demo.
 - Obtain dependency libraries from https://github.com/zzzace2000/FIDO-saliency/ and https://github.com/zzzace2000/generative_inpainting.
 Please review the license terms of the respective libraries before downloading.
+- Download pretrained SOBERT-VQA ([link](https://www.dropbox.com/s/satczbns26q5nfa/sobert_vqa_models.zip?dl=0)) and ErrorCam (([link](https://www.dropbox.com/s/n06utaqo5ftusbn/errorcam_checkpoints.zip?dl=0))) checkpoints.
+The

-We have prepared script `./script_dep_data.sh` to obtain those dependency libraries.
+We have prepared script `./script_dep_data.sh` for downloading the data files and obtaining the dependency libraries.

 ### Building docker